WSU-jcheatham/cs2800-2021-fall/README.md

 instructions, and links to useful information.

 CS 2800 will introduce students to client-side web development.
-Topics covered include HTML document structure and styling, JavaScript, React, and JavaScript unit testing.
+Topics covered include HTML document structure and styling, accessibility, JavaScript, React, and JavaScript unit testing.
 The course assumes that students have successfully completed an undergraduate programming course such as CS 1160.

 <!-- vim-markdown-toc GFM -->